Poland

 Affiliation

 Candidates may seek affiliation at academic units, research units, and/or cultural and educational institutions in Poland.
-Candidates are strongly encouraged to consider affiliations located outside of big cities (e.g. Warsaw and Cracow).
+Candidates are strongly encouraged to consider affiliations located outside of major cities (e.g. Warsaw and Cracow).

-Students wishing to enroll in classes, aside from their primary research activities, must make appropriate prior arrangements with their host institution.
+Students wishing to enroll in classes in addition to their primary research activities must make appropriate prior arrangements with their host institution.

 Affiliation Fees/Tuition